-(1) Where a student provides credible evidence (medical certificate or disabled person's ID) that, due to a prolonged or permanent illness or a disability, he or she is completely or partially unable to fulfill the examination requirements in the prescribed form, the relevant Board of Examiners must provide the student with the option to take equivalent examinations in a different form, provided that this is necessary to ensure equality of opportunity.

-To this end, the length of time allowed for the assessment may be extended to a reasonable degree or approval may be given for the examination to be taken in a different form.
+- (1) Where a student provides credible evidence (medical certificate or disabled person's ID) that, due to a prolonged or permanent illness or a disability, he or she is completely or partially unable to fulfill the examination requirements in the prescribed form, the relevant Board of Examiners must provide the student with the option to take equivalent examinations in a different form, provided that this is necessary to ensure equality of opportunity. - To this end, the length of time allowed for the assessment may be extended to a reasonable degree or approval may be given for the examination to be taken in a different form.
 Compensation for disadvantage must be applied for in writing to the board of examiners.
-The application should be made no later than when registering for the examination.

-- (2) The protective provisions pursuant to the Maternity Protection Act and, in accordance with the time limits set out by the Federal Child-Raising Allowance Act as to parental leave, are to be strictly adhered to and promoted in applying these Study and Examination Regulations, especially in terms of the calculation of time limits. - (3) A student may, pursuant to § 11 of the Enrollment Regulations of Otto von Guericke University Magdeburg be granted a leave of absence upon application.
+The application should be made no later than when registering for the examination. - (2) The protective provisions pursuant to the Maternity Protection Act and in accordance with the time limits set out by the Federal Parental Allowance and Parental Leave Act (BEEG) are to be adequately considered and their usage facilitated in applying these examination regulations, especially in terms of the calculation of time limits.

+(3) A student may, pursuant to § 11 of the Enrollment Regulations of OVGU Magdeburg be granted a leave of absence upon application.
 Students granted a leave of absence may, during their leave, voluntarily complete assessments and examinations up to a maximum value of 10 CP at OVGU Magdeburg (incl. repeat examinations).
 The relevant Board of Examiners shall regulate any exceptions.